 Doctorate of Education Logistics

-The Doctorate of Education is a 60 credit, three-year sequence of coursework.
-Each August, a new cohort of 10-12 students will begin the program, taking a common sequence of courses and building a diverse network of colleagues who support one another academically, personally and professionally.
+The Doctorate of Education is a 60-credit, 3-year sequence of coursework.
+Each August, a new cohort of approximately students will begin the program, taking a common sequence of courses and building a diverse network of colleagues who support one another academically, personally and professionally.

-There will be five 7-week terms that will meet once a month each year at the Henniker, NH campus and a summer residency:
+There are 7-week terms that will meet once a month each year at the Henniker, NH campus and a summer residency:

 Fall I Term-September and October on-campus meetings